 Timeshares aren’t just for us humans.
 Dogs can also learn to live with less by embracing a sharing economy.
 One great way to do this is to have an ongoing toy exchange with a friend who has a dog with similar toy obsessions.

 It’s a well-known fact that the toy your dog will love most is the one that belongs to another dog.
 So, instead of letting your dog be a ball thief in the park, broker a deal to keep dogs and their humans happy without fussing or fighting, then switch toys back or loop in another friend to keep refreshing the inventory.

 My other piece of advice would be to have a mix of toy types in rotation at any one time.
 By that I mean having one chew toy, one interactive play toy (such as a tug toy or flying disc), one soft toy, and, if your dog is so inclined, a fun food delivery toy.
-I talk more about how to choose a safe chew toy for your dog here and discuss some of the big brand names who might not quite live up to their hype.
+I talk more about how to choose a safe chew toy for dogs here and discuss some of the big brand names who might not quite live up to their hype here.